SetuHQ/setu-mcps/setu_kyc/README.md

-# setu-kyc MCP server
+# setu_kyc MCP server

-A MCP server project for Setu setu-kyc APIs that provides verification tools for PAN, GST, and name matching.
+A MCP server project for Setu setu_kyc APIs that provides verification tools for PAN, GST, and name matching.

 ## Components